A Eulogy for my Grandfather

 My mum, their firstborn, aged 4.

 We humans love to connect dots, and to create a compelling narrative where there may not be any.
 Were they just lucky?
 Perhaps.
 In my family, they were far more than that.
-A couple that was simply fated to be, with an incredible love story that transcended time, a war, and borders to bring them together.
+A couple that was simply fated to be, with an incredible love story that transcended time, war, and borders to bring them together.

 Every conversation with my grandfather started with intense cheer.